-A world beyond passwords: Improving security, efficiency, and user experience in digital transformation has been added to your bookmarks.
+A world beyond passwords: Improving security, efficiency, and user experience in digital transformation has been saved

 There’s a reason why so many of us use the same simple password for every login: Who can remember dozens of different combinations of numbers and letters?
 The good news is that technology is on the verge of rendering passwords obsolete, bolstering security as well as making users and customers happier.